Railways form an essential part of future mobility

-Planning, delivery and commissioning of elcetronic signal box technology ETCS level 2 for 1400km of the Belgian rail network.
+Planning, delivery and commissioning of electronic signal box technology ETCS level 2 for 1400km of the Belgian rail network.

-Equipping of the NBS/ABS Nuremberg – Ingolstadt – Munich with ETCS technology, equipping the northern section of Paris, East France, Southwest Germany with ECTS technology as well as modifying existing signal boxest o ETCS technology.
+Equipment of the NBS/ABS Nuremberg - Ingolstadt - Munich with ETCS technology, equipment of the POS (Paris - East France - South West Germany) North with ETCS technology as well as adaptation of existing interlockings to ETCS technology.

 Homologation for railway vehicle project.